Quitting smoking is a choice we have to make every single minute when we first start that journey.

 I have not touched a cigarette in a decade, and the thought of not being able to smoke them—pure anxiety.

 “Menthol’s persistence infuriates health advocates because the ingredient’s cooling effect has been shown to make it easier to start smoking and harder to quit.
 The health consequences have disproportionately fallen on Black smokers, 85% of whom use menthols.

 FDA officials estimate that a ban could prevent 630,000 smoking deaths over 40 years, more than a third among Black people.”

 But in my mid-20s, a new friend convinced me to try her brand of menthol cigarettes, and this time, I liked them.
-A lot.
-I quickly went from smoking half a pack a day to a pack a day, sometimes more if I was going out with friends.
-Soon thereafter, I couldn’t stomach the thought of smoking anything but menthols.
+It became my cigarette of choice.

 Studies show that menthol cigarettes are more addictive than regular ones.

 “Research from Nadine Kabbani of George Mason University, Virginia, found that menthol may directly promote nicotine craving because it binds to a specific nicotine receptor in the nerve cells called the a7 nicotinic acetylcholine receptor.
 In effect, menthol can alter the receptor’s response to nicotine.

 Additionally, it was found that menthol can initialize a long-term effect by triggering areas of the brain that process pleasure, reward and addiction.”